 Accelerating the expansion of foreign companies

-We recognize the rapid growth in the need for entrepreneurship centers that have the capacity to serve foreign companies interested in expanding outside of their domestic markets.
-In order to serve these foreign companies, we have developed a global network of Soft Landings-designated centers that have been validated through a rigorous application and peer-review validation process.
+We recognize the rapid growth in the need for entrepreneur support organizations that have the capacity to serve foreign companies interested in expanding outside of their domestic markets.
+In order to serve these foreign companies, we have developed a global network of Soft Landings-designated programs that have been validated through a rigorous application and peer-review validation process.

-A Soft Landings designation recognizes entrepreneurship centers that excel in providing companies with various services.
+A Soft Landings designation recognizes entrepreneur support organizations that excel in providing companies with various services.
 Ultimately, Soft Landing designees ensure that foreign companies experience a “soft landing” when entering a new country.

-The Soft Landings designation is available to any entrepreneurship center who clearly demonstrate they have the resources and programming to meet the needs of foreign/non-domestic companies that want to enter their markets.
+The Soft Landings designation is available to any entrepreneur support organizations who clearly demonstrate they have the resources and programming to meet the needs of foreign/non-domestic companies that want to enter their markets.

 Designees are able to attract new clients by differentiating their programs as specially designed to work with foreign companies interested in international expansion.